 Time in Malta

-Many of the expats living in Malta are retired and attracted by the idea of living life at a slower pace.
+Many of the expats living in Malta are retirees attracted to the idea of living a slow paced life.
 While this sounds easy enough, recent retirees and expats who come for work might take a while to adjust.

-Understanding and accepting that things take a bit longer are vital to adjusting to life in Malta – and stopping to appreciate the little things can improve an expat’s stay in the country.
+Understanding and accepting that things take a bit longer are vital to adjusting to life in Malta – and stopping to appreciate the little things can improve an expat’s stay in the island country.